-The Committee's primary responsibility is to increase tourism-related revenue.
+The Committee's primary responsibility is to increase tourism related revenue.

-Personnel Committee (Mayor & Pro Tem)
+Personnel Committee: (Mayor & Pro Tem)

-The Personnel Committee is comprised of the Mayor, Mayor Pro-Tem, the City Manager and the Personnel Director.
-The primary function of this committee is to review employee relations, wage, salary and benefits administration.
-The committee meets on a needed basis.
+The Personnel Committee is compromised of the Mayor, Mayor Pro-Tem, the City Manager and the Personnel Director.
+The primarily function of this committee is to review employee relations, wage, salary and benefits administration.
+The committee meets on as needed basis.

-Public Safety Committee
+Public Safety Committee:

-The Public Safety committee consisting of two Council members, the City Manager, Public Safety Director and the Police Chief meet to discuss all aspects of public safety in the City.
-The committee will make recommendations back to Council regarding levels of service, burglaries/robberies, traffic enforcement, fire and paramedic and emergency management issues.
-The committee meets on a needed basis.
+The Public Safety committee consisting of two Council members, the City Manager, Public Safety Director and the Police Chief meet to discuss all aspect of public safety in the City.
+The committee will make recommendation back to Council regarding levels of service, burglaries/robberies, traffic enforcement, fire and paramedic and emergency management issues.
+The committee meets on as needed basis.